 The German Ring-fencing Act deviates in an important aspect from the Liikanen Report.
 The latter recommends an absolute threshold of a trading portfolio of 100 billion €, and provides for a range of possible percentages as relative thresholds.
 Importantly, however, these two factors only constitute a first assessment.
 In a subsequent second assessment, the share of activities to be separated is assessed.
 If they exceed a certain share of total assets not specified by the Liikanen Report, they would have to be separated.
-The German Ring-fencing Act, in contrast, does not stipulate a second stage assessment of the share of the activities to be separated if they only account for a very small part of the trading portfolio.
+The German Ring-fencing Act, in contrast, does not stipulate a second stage assessment of the share of the activities to be separated.
+Therefore, such activities would also be prohibited or needed to be separated if they only account for a very small part of the trading portfolio.
 This is criticised by the majority of commentators and is indeed not expedient and desirable.
+1018

-In the UK, the main deviation from the recommendations of the Vickers Report regarding the scope concerns the number of affected banks.
-The Vickers Commission balanced arguments for an introduction of a de minimis exemption for smaller banks, but ultimately recommended to include all banks.
-The adopted legislation, however, set down that all banks with core deposits of less than 25 billion $\pounds$ do not have to ring-fence.
-This reflects the idea that ring-fencing is a costly regulatory burden for affected banks, because "the impact of a failure and thus the importance of resolution and of reducing contagion, is greater the more customers and creditors are affect-
+In the UK, the main deviation from the recommendations of the Vickers Report regarding the scope concerns the number of affected banks. $^{1019}$ The Vickers Commission balanced arguments for an introduction of a de minimis exemption for smaller banks, but ultimately recommended to include all banks. $^{1020}$ The adopted legislation, however, set down that all banks with core deposits of less than 25 billion £ do not have to ring-fence. $^{1021}$ This reflects the idea that ring-fencing is a costly regulatory burden for affected banks and that unrestricted universal banking is riskier for larger banks, because "the impact of a failure and thus the importance of resolution and of reducing contagion, is greater the more customers and creditors are affect-